Active records services

 - aids in developing ministry information management plans that align with the Information Management Strategy

-The tip sheets and guides below will help you quickly and effectively manage the Outlook environment through automation and preferred practices.
+For tip sheets and guides on how to quickly and effectively manage your email environment through automation and preferred practices, refer to IMT Policy Instruments.

-The Information Management Branch is responsible for managing the design, development, maintenance, storage and distribution of an inventory of electronic and paper forms used by both the Government of Alberta and the general public.
+Enterprise Information Management is responsible for managing the design, development, maintenance, storage and distribution of an inventory of electronic and paper forms used by both the Government of Alberta and the general public.

 Detailed information on the forms management services provided to Government of Alberta clients is available through the Service Catalogue (login required).